 People who eat whole foods like lean meats and fish, whole grains, fruits, and vegetables will consume a lot less sugar than someone who has a mainstay diet of packaged foods like ready-made meals, juices, pasta, rich sauces, and baked goods made with white flour.

 Fruit may have a high content of natural sugar, but because of the fiber, you feel full and can eat less.
 In comparison, if you take fruit and turn it into juice, you may consume as much as 5 servings in one glass!
 That’s five servings of sugar, and no fiber at all.
-Because there is no fiber to slow down the digestion, the sugar goes straight to the blood and causes a sugar spike, followed by a crash.
-This also causes extra strain on your liver to process the added "toxins."
-Additionally, whole foods have added nutrients, like vitamins and minerals, whereas packaged foods are typically empty calories and tons of sugar.
+The sugar goes straight to the blood and causes a sugar spike, followed by a crash.

 6 SNEAKY WAYS SUGAR IS HIDDEN IN FOODS